Many churches rely heavily on volunteer labor because they don’t have the resources to pay staff for all of the work that needs to be done.

 For example, I’ve seen churches spend months building campus Christmas displays that require hours of labor.

-Most churches could not function without the countless hours of volunteer labor.
+Most churches could not function without countless hours of volunteer labor.

-Take the time to develop a volunteer program, which facilitates the process of managing volunteers effectively, to ensure this valuable group of people enjoy a great volunteer experience.
+Don’t take volunteers for granted.
+Take the time to develop a volunteer program that facilitates the process of managing volunteers effectively.